Gerald Ford Facts

 In foreign affairs, Ford acted vigorously to maintain U. S. power and prestige after the collapse of Cambodia and South Viet Nam.
 Preventing a new war in the Middle East remained a major objective; by providing aid to both Israel and Egypt, the Ford Administration helped persuade the two countries to accept an interim truce agreement.
 Detente with the Soviet Union continued.
 President Ford and Soviet leader Leonid I. Brezhnev set new limitations upon nuclear weapons.

-Also Check Out → Jimmy Carter Facts
+Also Check Out → Barack Obama Facts

 President Ford won the Republican nomination for the Presidency in 1976 but lost the election to his Democratic opponent, former Governor Jimmy Carter of Georgia.